 But how long is the ideal nap?
 While the exact amount of time you need for a nap depends on age, physical activity level, and overall health, here’s a look at the different types of naps and their benefits.

 Short naps, or power naps, are only 10-30 minutes long.
 They offer a quick burst of energy without taking too much time out of your day, and they don’t offer much time in deep sleep — thereby preventing sleep inertia and related grogginess.
-While a half-hour nap will likely offer more benefits than a 2-minute nap, any amount of rest and relaxation is helpful for making you more energized and resilient against the challenges of the day.
+While a half-hour nap will likely offer more benefits than a 2-minute nap, any amount of rest helps make you more energized and resilient against the challenges of the day.

 If you’re looking for a nap with more gusto, a 90-minute nap may be the best choice.
 While a longer nap increases the chances of waking up groggy, it also increases the opportunity to go through more stages of the sleep cycle and receive more of the benefits of sleep (the entire sleep cycle usually takes 90–110 minutes).